 – Cocky by A$AP Rocky, Gucci Mane, and 21 Savage

 Here we see 21 Savage investing in professionals to help him manage his money.
 Everyone doesn’t need an accountant, but those who do are always better off for investing in one.
 Those focused on building wealth know when and how to build a money team.
-Personally, my accountant helps with a lot of tax planning and ways to structure my holding to keep my tax burden low.
-He’s also been great to run ideas past since he’s seen so many clients and situations and can give me insight to things I will run into in the future.
+Personally, my accountant helps with a lot of tax planning and ways to structure my holdings to keep my tax burden low.
+He’s also been great to discuss different investing or tax strategies with since he’s seen so many clients and situations and can give me insight to things I will run into in the future.